1942-1949 ELLERY QUEEN

-whenever our sleuth enters the fictional city of Wrightsville, most common small town in America with a distinct seamy side.
+or at least get excited whenever our sleuth enters the fictional city of Wrightsville, most common small town in America with a distinct seamy side.
 All Wrightsville-murders are well written as more attention is given to character development and humor.
 The way some Wrightsville stories interlink only adds to the fun, readers almost experience a feeling of homecoming.
 This is the era wherein Ellery Queen experiments with minimalism as his work is stripped down to its most fundamental features.
-A Hercules labour seldom seen, certainly in the field of detective literature.
+A labor of Hercules seldom seen, certainly in the field of detective literature.

 The Four of Hearts (1938), Calamity Town (1942) and The Murderer is a Fox (1945) all have common grounds.
 Three times we are confronted with poisonings, each time it is hard to figure out how the crime took place.
-Furthermore in Wrightsville Ellery get invariably seperated from the New York Police Departement and thus his normal modus operandi.
+Furthermore in Wrightsville Ellery get invariably separated from the New York Police Department and thus his normal modus operandi.
 He has to rely on his reputation as sleuth to give him access to any police investigations.
 The more fallible side to Ellery is especially emphasized.
+By the early 1940s there was movement toward greater realism in mystery stories, characterization became more important, and the use of psychology was more believable, as were characters who were traumatized by World War II having difficulties adjusting to civilian life.
 Nowhere else is the limitation of reason better shown than in Ten Days Wonder (1948).
-Ellery went through the turmoil of extreme selfdoubt almost giving up on being a detective.
+Ellery went through the turmoil of extreme self-doubt almost giving up on being a detective.

 Wrightsville, a typical American town, buried in the great American heartland, up to its neck in good old American corn.
 The well-respected Wrights: daddy Wright is the town banker, Momma Wright is the town social lioness, daughter Patricia the town beauty, Nora the town recluse, Lola the town scandal.
 Ellery has to find out which of the Wrights is the town poisoner, while defending himself against a charge of murder.